Onion fritters (pakoda) step-by-step recipe with photos.

 - A handful coriander leaves finely chopped

-- ¼ tsp chilli powder or to taste
+- ¼ teaspoon chilli powder or to taste

-- 1 tbsp oil (should be very hot)
+- 1 tablespoon oil (should be very hot)

 - Oil for deep frying